quantumlib/Cirq/docs/ionq/access.md

 service = ionq.Service(remote_host='http://example.com/', api_key='tomyheart')
 ```

-Alternatively you can use environment variables for these values.
+Alternatively, you can use environment variables for these values.
 These environment variables
 are `IONQ_REMOTE_HOST` and `IONQ_API_KEY`.
 Details of how to set environment variables vary
 by operating system.
 For example in bash, you would do
 ```bash